 Carrie stumbled back a step, reflexively bringing her hand up to her side.
 Her eyes dropped down to the redness that was starting to stain her shirt.
 “Then again, maybe we can negotiate,” she gurgled out, before collapsing down onto the floor.

-“I… I seem to be bleeding,” Carrie murmured groggily, pulling up her shirt to see.
+“I… I seem to be bleeding,” Carrie murmured, pulling up her shirt to see.
 She tried to apply pressure to the wound.
 The gunshot wound.
 Wow.
 They hadn’t covered this yet in health class…

 “What?
-What happened?” someone gasped – was that Julie?
+What happened?” someone gasped – Julie gasped?

 “What HAPPENED?
 YOU JUST SHOT CARRIE, DAMN YOU!”

-“Frank, don’t antagonize the crazy person,” Carrie suggested.
-Okay, talking hurt.
-A lot.
+“Frank, don’t upset the crazy person,” Carrie suggested.
+Okay, talking hurt now.
 She squeezed her eyes shut.

 “N-n-no,” Julie whimpered.
 Carrie reopened her eyes, in time to see that her former friend was now staring at the gun as if she was seeing it for the first time.
 That didn’t make much sense.
 However, when Carrie saw Frank rising to his feet out of the corner of her eye, Julie quickly cocked the weapon back up at him.
 “D-D-Don’t move,” Julie warned.